SixArm/gem-install-favorites/README.md

-# Use gem to install our favorites
+# gem install favorites

-These are our team's "gem install" commands for a typical system.
+Use the command `gem` to install our favorite items for our typical systems.